* Famed college football coach Paterno sacked amid scandal

 A ninth possible victim, now in his 20s, has since come forward and Pennsylvania police have set up a telephone hotline to receive information about the sexual abuse allegations.

-The scandal has rocked the sprawling campus of about 45,000 students in State College, the flagship of about two dozen Penn State campuses across the state.
+The scandal has rocked the sprawling campus of about 45,000 students in State College in central Pennsylvania, the flagship of about two dozen Penn State campuses across the state.

 College football is hugely popular in the United States, drawing massive television audiences every Saturday in the late summer and fall and filling huge stadiums.
-Penn State’s Beaver Stadium, which seats about 106,000, is one of the largest.
+Penn State University’s Beaver Stadium, which seats about 106,000, is one of the largest.

 Teams generate million of dollars in revenue and successful ones raise the profile of their universities.
-Questions have been raised whether the controversy could harm the university’s current $2 billion capital campaign.
+That, in turn, helps fundraising — such as the $2 billion capital campaign now under way at Penn State.